Little-PyProjects/Bees/Diamonds/readme.md

 # Current situation:

 ## EDA
-### What I would call the fist pass is done.
+### What I would call the first pass is done.
 Key takeaways so far:
  *
  * jfkdlj
  * fjlkdjf